 What happens in speech therapy?

-Research shows that children learn faster and are more motivated and engaged through evidence-based play integration and repetition.
+Research shows that the best time to have speech therapy is between 0-6 years of age.
+This is called “Early Intervention” and children learn faster and are more motivated and engaged through evidence-based play integration and repetition.
 Speech therapy sessions are fun, friendly and creative and shaped around your child’s interests.

 The play-based sessions are in a structured and comfortable environment with enjoyable and easy-to-understand activities, achievable targets and rewards your child chooses.
 Sessions are tailored for your child’s age (from 0 to 13) and developmental stage, and we progress at your child’s pace.